wavesplatform/Waves/README.md

 Run
 ---

 Run start.sh script to connect to the network, but network is down now :)

+You can edit folders / other settings in settings.json file before running ./start.sh .

 Another option is to run one or two peers on the local machine:

- todo: finish

-*

-*
+* run ./recompile.sh to (re-)build .jar file
+* run ./start-local1.sh to run first local peer binded to 127.0.0.1:9084 .
+Edit settings in settings-local1.json
+   if needed.
+* run ./start-local2.sh to run second local peer binded to 127.0.0.2:9084 .
+Edit settings in settings-local2.json
+   if needed.
+* You can run both peers simultaneously by running ./start-local.sh

 Current Limitations